The treatment for an enlarged prostate gland will depend on how severe your symptoms are.

 Alpha blockers help relax the muscles of your bladder, making it easier to pass urine.
 You may be prescribed alpha blockers as your primary treatment or in combination with finasteride.

 Tamsulosin and alfuzosin are two alpha blockers commonly used to treat benign prostate enlargement.
 Side effects of tamsulosin and alfuzosin are uncommon and usually mild.
-They include:

 You should only begin taking alpha blockers over a restful weekend when you're not planning to drive, as there's a risk they could cause low blood pressure (hypotension) and fainting.